Article

 • Production equipment that brings geothermal energy from the subterranean deposit to the surface (screen or slotting liners, tubing, downhole pumps, other equipment, and reinjection wells).

-• Distribution equipment that transports or circulates geothermal steam or hot water from a geothermal deposit to the site of ultimate use (components of a heating system, including pumps, pipes and ductwork).
+• Distribution equipment that transports or circulates geothermal steam or hot water from a geothermal deposit to the site of ultimate use (components of a heating system, including pumps, pipes, and ductwork).

-• Geothermal heat pump property that uses ground or ground water as a thermal energy source to heat a structure or as a thermal energy sink to cool a structure.
+• Geothermal heat pump property that uses ground or groundwater as a thermal energy source to heat a structure or as a thermal energy sink to cool a structure.

 Expand Full Article